 The quality of Irish golf was never in doubt, but what ensures this is the case is the willingness of the top courses to constantly invest in development, and The Island is the latest great golf course to show its commitment in this regard.
 Working with renowned golf course architect, Martin Hawtree, The Island has just completed the first phase of what is a sensitive course development program, encompassing works at holes 11, 12 & 14.

-On the 11th hole, the green has been extended to face more into the fairway and the immediate approaches to the green have been re-contoured resulting in a stronger par four with a more traditional feel.
-The green at the 12th has been remodeled to eliminate a severe slope on the putting surface while the banks to the rear and right have been reinforced to disguise the exit path to the 13th tee.
+On the 11th hole, the green has been extended to face more into the fairway and the immediate approaches to the green have been re-contoured, resulting in a stronger par four with a more traditional feel.
+The green at the 12th has been remodeled to eliminate a severe slope on the putting surface, while the banks to the rear and right have been reinforced to disguise the exit path to the 13th tee.

 Every one of the beautifully sculpted holes is a scenic masterpiece and requires a great deal of skill and precision on the golfers’ part to outwit golf’s greatest designer… nature!
-It is surrounded on three sides by the sea and is a unique piece of land with the highest dunes of any of the Irish links courses and is a veritable haven for wildflowers and birds.
+It is surrounded on three sides by the sea and is a unique piece of land with the highest dunes of the Irish links courses and is a veritable haven for wildflowers and birds.

 So in short, the advice would be never to underestimate The Island Golf Club.
-It is a tough, traditional links that deserves it’s place at the top table of Irish links courses.
-It is a must-play venue and when in the Dublin area, should be played alongside the likes of The European Club, Portmarnock, Royal Dublin, Baltray (County Louth) and even Royal County Down to the North.
+It is a tough, traditional link that deserves its place at the top table of Irish links courses.
+It is a must-play venue and when in the Dublin area, should be played alongside the likes of The European Club, Portmarnock, Royal Dublin, Baltray (County Louth), and even Royal County Down to the North.